 Calling a Personal Injury Attorney

 You’ll need help to know which steps to take and when in your slip and fall case.
-That’s why you should always talk with a personal injury attorney.
+That’s why you should always talk with a premises liability attorney.
 An attorney can advise you on whether you have a case and what to do next and can make sure your rights are protected every step of the way.
 Best of all, good attorneys won’t charge you for your consultation or indeed for any fees unless you win your case.
 That means you have nothing to lose and everything to gain.
-If you’re in West Texas and need help with an injury suit, call the offices of Robert White for help today.
+If you’re in West Texas and need help with an injury suit, contact the offices of Robert White for help today.